 The world is data.
 We know that.

 Everything that uses data, separately, is now coming together and converging.
+The application of data at every level can revolutionise what you know, how quickly you know about it and how you can change things to improve behaviour, processes, technology and productivity.
 Yep.
 We know that too.
 So what’s new?

 In our industry, unless you’re really immersed in data, it’s easy to tell yourself you know these things without actually looking at them.
 We are living in an unanalyzed state – in a world richer than ever with the tools and processes of analysis, this seems strange.
 It’s just one of the problems of a wider one – which is that as Big Data comes to dominate the world, the nature of every industry, every economic movement and every interaction will shift.